EggshellBoom/TRINA_HeadControl/README.md

 Once both setups are ready.
 Follow the below instructions to test the system:

 1. turn on the U2D2 chip power switch
-2. run `python WebSocket.py `
-3. open the VR app, this would automatically connect to the WebSocket server, once connected, a servoController is instantiated and one should see the head moving to the initialized state and stay there.
+2. run `python WebSocket.py `, once started, a servoController is instantiated and one should see the head moving to the initialized state and stay there.
 This state resembles a front looking and upright positioned human head.
+3. open the VR app, this would automatically connect to the WebSocket server.
 4. start moving the VR headset around to see the head robot following the human movement.
 5. to read the current angle/state of the head motors, call `servoController.reportServoState()` inside the websocket events from **WebSocket.py**.
+6. to change the motor spped, refer to line 94 and 95 of **servoController.py**, the speed range: 0~1023 (0X3FF) can be used, and the unit is about 0.111rpm.
+During our testing, a speed between 300-500 has the best performance.
-6. To test the head controller without using the VR headset. run `python servoController.py `.
+6. to test the head controller without using the VR headset. run `python servoController.py `.
 This emulates a Sin wave and moves the head according to the sinusoidal input.

 ## Demo